ganjinaoripova/introToIM/february24/description.md

 [Here](https://youtu.be/EYOMygJfLvY) is the video of my wonderful project

 The main challenge I had while working on this project was deciding the usage of servo motor, since from the beginning I knew what to do with piezo but not servo motor.
 But then after talking with professor, I decided to use the drum instrument that we found in IM Lab.
+Overall, I really liked working on this project and make some interesting sounds.